Greater short-toed lark: Description

 Several subspecies have been named but there is considerable geneflow and the species itself forms part of a larger complex.
 This is a small pale lark, smaller than the skylark.
 It is dark-streaked greyish-brown above, and white below, and has a strong pointed bill that is pinkish with a grey culmen.
 It has a pale supercilium, dark patches on each side of its neck and a dark tail.
 Some birds in the west of the range have a rufous crown.
 The sexes are similar.
 The greater short-toed lark is paler than the Mongolian short-toed lark which also has a shorter bill.
 In winter they fly in large and compact flocks that swing in synchrony.
-Care must be taken to distinguish this species from other similar Calandrella larks, such as the Mediterranean short-toed lark.
+Care must be taken to distinguish this species from other similar larks, such as the Mediterranean short-toed lark.

 The nominate form breeds in Europe (Iberia, France, Italy, the Balkans and Romania) and winters in Africa.
 Subspecies hungarica breeds in the eastern parts of Europe while rubiginosa breeds in north-western Africa.
 Subspecies hermonensis (sometimes including woltersi) breeds in Turkey, Syria and Egypt.
 Subspecies artemisiana (considered by some to be synonymous with longipennis) breeds in Asia Minor and winters in southern west Asia.
 Subspecies longipennis breeds in Ukraine, Mongolia and Manchuria and winters in South Asia mainly in the drier zone of north-western India.

 The song varies between a dry twittering and a more varied and imitative melody.
 Flocks will often fly together to water in the mornings at favourite spots.
 In the evenings they roost in open ground, with each bird squatting in a small depression made in the soil.